jamesturk/intro-git-lab/README.md

 Run `python3 check.py 1` to check that your commit exists and is correct.

-## Part 2 - Making & Reverting Changes with `git revert`
+## Part 2 - Making & Reverting Changes with `git restore`

 Open up the file 'part2.txt' and make the modifications it describes.
 (Do not commit them yet!)

 Run the command `python3 check.py 2` which will verify that these changes are made.

-Once you've run this command, revert the changes and run `python3 check.py 2` again.
+Once you've run this command, undo the changes using git restore and run `python3 check.py 2` again.

 ## Part 3 - Viewing Changes with `git diff`